marijnh/Eloquent-JavaScript/02_program_structure.md

 {{index [object, property], [property, access]}}

 Though binding names cannot contain ((period character))s, `console.log` does have one.
-This is because `console.log` isn't a simple binding.
-It is actually an expression that retrieves the `log` property from the value held by the `console` binding.
+This is because `console.log` isn't a simple binding, but an expression that retrieves the `log` property from the value held by the `console` binding.
 We'll find out exactly what this means in [Chapter ?](data#properties).

 {{id return_values}}
 ## Return values

 {{index [comparison, "of numbers"], "return value", "Math.max function", maximum}}

 Showing a dialog box or writing text to the screen is a _((side effect))_.
-A lot of functions are useful because of the side effects they produce.
+Many functions are useful because of the side effects they produce.
 Functions may also produce values, in which case they don't need to have a side effect to be useful.
-For example, the function `Math.max` takes any amount of number arguments and gives back the greatest.
+For example, the function `Math.max` takes any amount of number arguments and gives back the greatest:

 ```
 console.log(Math.max(2, 4));